 Summary and Remarks

 Natural treatments such as a whole food, plant-based diet, alpha-lipoic acid, coQ10, acetyl-L-carnitine, magnesium, and others have a place in the treatment of neuropathy.
 Results indicated in some studies might potentially be surpassed after longer treatment durations.
 Also, using such supplements in combination is a promising avenue that needs to be further researched.
-The relative lack of side effects of several of these supplements may be favorable when compared to drugs like gabapentin where 66% of patients experience at least one adverse event.90 Also, in some instances the improvements in symptoms are likely due to cumulative and lasting improvements in a disease process.
+The relative lack of side effects of several of these supplements may be favorable when compared to drugs like gabapentin where 66% of patients experience at least one adverse event.91 Also, in some instances the improvements in symptoms are likely due to cumulative and lasting improvements in a disease process.
 Hence such supplements might be able to gradually reduce the needed dose of concurrent drugs.
 It may also be sensible to take supplements preventatively, especially if one is taking the previously discussed drugs that put one at increased risk of neuropathy.
 Every effort should be made to address other modifiable risk factors such as smoking.
-Lastly, it is worth mentioning that we have seen a combination of neuropathy supplements greatly benefit a chronic spinal cord injury patient who experienced improvements in mobility, coordination, and energy, but no improvements in neuropathic pain.
+Lastly, it is worth mentioning that I am aware of a case where a combination of neuropathy supplements greatly benefited a chronic spinal cord injury patient who experienced improvements in mobility, coordination, and energy, but no improvements in neuropathic pain.